-In response to sulfur oxides emissions regulations, we have installed Scrubbers in 19 of our vessels and we expect to install four additional Scrubbers, three during 2023 and one in 2024.
+In response to sulfur oxides emissions regulations, since 2019 we have installed Scrubbers in 21 of our vessels and we expect to install one additional Scrubber during 2024, completing the Company's Scrubber project.
 In all vessels the Company had introduced critical spares inventory on board in order to secure smooth operation and compliance with existing regulations.
 If the price differential between VLSFO and HSFO is narrower than expected due to among other things, a drop in oil prices and/or a reduced demand for oil, then we may not realize any return, or we may realize a lower return on our investment in Scrubbers than that which we expected, which could have a material adverse effect on our results of operations, cash flows and financial position.
 Conversely, if the price differential between VLSFO and HSFO is wider than expected, about half of our vessels that will not be equipped with Scrubbers may face difficulties in competing with vessels equipped with Scrubbers, which could have a material adverse effect on our results of operations, cash flows and financial position.